emacsmirror/comint-histories/README.md

                non-nil when applied to the input, then the input is not added to the history.

-:persist       If non-nil then save and load the history to/from a file.
+:persist       If non-nil, then save and load the history to/from a file.
                Defaults to T.

 :length        Maximum length of the history ring.
 Defaults to 100.

-:rtrim         If non-nil then trim beginning whitespace from the input before
+:rtrim         If non-nil, then trim beginning whitespace from the input before
                adding attempting to add it to the history.
 Defaults to T.

-:ltrim         If non-nil then trim ending whitespace from the input before
+:ltrim         If non-nil, then trim ending whitespace from the input before
                attempting to add it to the history.
 Defaults to T.

 If a history with name NAME does not already exist in `comint-histories--histories', then the new one will be added to the end of `comint-histories--histories' (giving it lowest selection precedence), and it's history file will be loaded if :persist is non-nil.
-Otherwise if a history with name NAME does already exist in `comint-histories--histories' then it's settings will be updated to the new definition, but it's existing history ring will not be updated other than resizing it to the new :length."
+Otherwise, if a history with name NAME does already exist in `comint-histories--histories' then it's settings will be updated to the new definition, but it's existing history ring will not be updated other than resizing it to the new :length."